 Through the Cargill Cocoa Promise program, we are also training farmers in other Good Agricultural Practices (GAPs) to practice efficient, environmentally sound and safe farming.
 This ultimately allows them to increase the profitability and productivity of their existing land without encroaching into forests.

-We are also one of the original signatories of the industry’s Cocoa and Forests Initiative (CFI) committed to no further conversion of any forestland and ending deforestation in Ghana and Côte d’Ivoire.
+Cargill is also one of the original signatories of the industry’s Cocoa and Forests Initiative (CFI) committed to no further conversion of any forestland and ending deforestation in Ghana and Côte d’Ivoire.
 All signatories are committed to annual reporting on progress.
-These are our Annual CFI Progress Reports: 2019 and 2020.
+These are our Annual CFI Progress Reports: 2019 , 2020 and 2021

 Our work towards eliminating deforestation is rooted in our broader company commitment to transforming our agricultural supply chains to be deforestation-free, through prioritized supply chain policies and time-bound action plans as outlined in the Cargill Policy on Forests.

 70% of farmers in our direct supply chain have been mapped using GPS polygon maps and geospatial data based on satellites.

 We assessed the carbon footprint in our operations and supply chain, verified by third-party Quantis.
 We now have product-based footprints.

 We provided farmers more than 300,000 new multi-purpose shade trees for planting as part of our agroforestry efforts.
 More than 1.2 million trees have been provided since 2017.
 We also helped 5,400 farmers adopt agroforestry practices this year, with the total since 2017 reaching 21,900.